 Your other long-term partner will be the local utility.
 Once you connect solar panels to the grid, you're going to have a much different—but much more profitable—relationship with that utility than you've ever had before.
 The groundwork for this changed relationship will be established during the planning and construction phase for your PV solar system.

 Shepherding the project

 Your solar company knows how solar systems work, and they'll know what the utilities are looking for during installation.
-Once a contract is signed to build, most of the day-to-day contact with the utility will be mediated by two people.
-The first will be the project manager: the person who will shepherd the construction of your solar project to completion.
-The project manager will work closely with the second: an interconnection coordinator.
-That person will handle the technical end of matching your solar system with the utility’s gear.
+Once you've signed a contract, most of the day-to-day contact with the utility will be mediated by two people.
+The first will be the project manager, who will shepherd the construction of your solar project to completion.
+The project manager will work closely with the interconnection coordinator, who will handle the technical end of matching your solar system with the utility’s gear.

 What’s going to happen

 Utilities change from region to region.
 All of them have different rules about connecting solar panels to the grid.
 It’s the job of the project manager and interconnection coordinator to understand what those rules are and to make sure the project stays on track.
 Here are just a few of the major issues they’ll work with you to address:

 - At first, most of the planning for your solar system will be theoretical; however, once the project manager and interconnection coordinator get involved, things will start to get real.
 The project begins with a series of surveys that study everything from the utility’s underground cables to your own switch gear (e.g., the breakers and fuses that protect and isolate your equipment).
 They’ll also study the topography of the area and anything else that might affect solar production.
 This will help answer questions about where your system should be sited.